banner logo

 Doubly-Irradiated "Windblown Lightning" Sculpture

-This Captured Lightning® sculpture was created by injecting a polished block of acrylic with a beam of high speed electrons from a 5 million volt particle accelerator.
-Electrons were first injected from the left side, the specimen was rotated 180 degrees, and additional electrons were injected through the opposite side.
-This created two independent layers of electrical charge, each located about one-half inch below the surface.
-The internal charge layer on the right side was then manually discharged, creating a flash of miniature "lightning" within the charge layer above.
-Additional electrical discharges then grew between the right and left charge layers, forming a beautifully interconnected and complex 3D discharge structure.
+This Captured Lightning® sculpture was created by injecting trillions of electrons into a block of clear acrylic using a 5 million volt particle accelerator.
+Electrons were injected into one side, the specimen was rotated 180 degrees, and additional electrons were injected through the opposite side.
+This created two intensely-charged layers of excess electrons inside the specimen, each located about one-half inch below the surface.
+The charge layer on the right side was then manually discharged.
+The escaping electrons created a brilliant flash of miniature "lightning" that propagated upward through the nearest charge layer.
+Additional discharges then grew from the right layer towards the left layer, forming a complex, beautifully interconnected 3D structure.
 The entire discharge took place in less than 100 billionths of a second!
-The sculpture is illuminated from below by blue light emitting diodes (LED's).
-Each of our Captured Lightning sculptures contains an incredibly detailed, fractal discharge pattern.
-Unlike laser art, every one of our sculptures is truly unique.
-As they branch, the discharge channels become increasingly finer and hair-like, ultimately disappearing at the tips.
-The smallest discharges are thought to extend down to the molecular level.
+The resulting sculpture above is illuminated from below by blue light emitting diodes (LED's).
+Each of our Captured Lightning sculptures contains an incredibly detailed fractal-like discharge pattern.
+Unlike laser art, every one of our sculptures is a one-of-a-kind treasure.
+As they branch, the discharge channels become increasingly thinner.
+The microscopic hair-like tips ultimately disappear into the acrylic.
+The smallest discharges are now thought to extend down to the molecular level.
+See our

-See our Frequently Asked Questions (FAQ) for a quick overview of how these beautiful objects are created.
+Frequently Asked Questions (FAQ) or our one-page explanation for a quick overview of how these beautiful objects are created, or you can get all the details from this web page.

 Positive Lichtenberg Figure